 Source & Copyright Federal Government

 Author: House of Eden

 In 2015 the UN General Assembly passed the Agenda 2030 with the 17 goals for sustainable development: The UN Sustainable Development Goals, also known as SDGs for short.
 In this way, the international community expresses its conviction that global challenges can only be solved together.

-The aim is to bring global economic progress, for example through rapid digitalization and industrialization, in line with social justice and ecological limits.
+So the global economic progress, for example through the rapid digitization and industrialization, be brought in line with social justice and ecological limits.
 A milestone in the recent history of the United Nations.
 Because the 2030 Agenda applies to all countries in the world.
 Developing countries, emerging economies and industrialized countries: everyone must do their part.

 What are the 17 UN Sustainable Development Goals (SDGs)?

 The 17 Sustainable Development Goals (SDGs) take into account all three dimensions of sustainability - social, Environment, Economy - alike.
 They are indivisible and are mutually dependent.
 They are preceded by five core messages as the guiding principles for action: Man, planet, prosperity, peace and partnership.
 Therefore one speaks of the "5 Ps": People, Planet, Prosperity, Peace, Partnership.

 Global Survey measures the level of awareness of the SDGs today

 A lot has happened since the adoption - but what of it do people notice?
 And what moves you when it comes to sustainability?
 For the first time, these questions were the focus of a global survey, the "Global Survey on Sustainability and the SDGs" (Global Survey).
 The Global Survey asked 27.000 participants from 174 countries about their opinions and expectations on the topic of sustainability and the SDGs.

 The global average level of awareness of the SDGs is almost 50%